 About this course

-This is the 3rd and final installment of our full year US History course.
-You don’t have to take them in order, but it is recommended.
+This is the 3rd of 4 installments of our full year US History course.
+You don’t have to take them in order, but it is highly recommended.
 The other installments are:

 Recommended Ages: 12-17

 Start Date: March 3.
 Class runs for 8 weeks.
 Students have 2 weeks after the last class is posted to complete the course.
 No live classes- do the lesson plans on YOUR schedule.